richardgourley/property-manager-django-project/README.md

 - agents/ meet the team - shows basic contact information for each agent
 - offices - displays addresses for each office
 - quick search page - allows search by city
-- advanced search - allow specific choices
+- advanced search - allow advanced search preferences

 ## TESTING
 - Handling 0 properties in the db - displays a coming soon template